 On similar lines is Love is sacrifice.
 What does sacrifice mean?
 It means when you willingly give up something to get something more important.
 The highlight here is “willingly”.
 Why then does it have to be a bone of contention?
 Why does it have to be used as a weapon in a fight?

-The favourite one of relationship advisors and Karan Johar movie fans is Love is eating together.
+The favourite one of relationship advisors is Love is eating together.
 Yes it makes sense because you get to spend time together.
 Now let us take a reality check.
 The wife comes back home after a tiring day at work or has just finished her household chores of the whole day.
 She has not eaten since lunch and is famished.
 The husband gets delayed in traffic and is starving too.
 How likely is it that two ‘food deprived exhausted’ individuals can have a loving conversation.
 Would it be more rational for the one at home to eat and then sit with the other while he/she eats and have a rational conversation after dinner?
-But then love is being irrational no?

-The most irritating one is Love is a tool for change.
+The most damaging one is Love is a tool for change.
 I have heard a million couples say “I thought he/she will change” or even worse “I can change him/her with my love”.
-If love was enough to change people I would be out of a job.
+If love was enough to change people we would not need mental health professionals.
 Yes love acts as a catalyst for change.
 It is a great motivator.
 But wanting to completely change a person to suit your own preferences is unfair.
 Will resentment not build in?
 Is your love an experiment in social psychology?
 Is the point of your relationship to see what stimulus will modify this behaviour?
 Why then be with a person you want to change?